Can the Best Magazine in Texas Be Saved?

 Eleven major fixtures of Texas Monthly’s editorial team have quit since a hedge fund bought the publication for $25 million in October 2016, and a new dustup over the publication’s latest cover has reportedly led to dwindling morale inside the National Magazine of Texas.

-According to multiple interviews with former staffers at the magazine, the environment inside the Austin-based publication is now largely characterized by fear and precariousness, with employees worried about job stability and unsure if they can trust their leadership.
+According to multiple interviews with former staffers, the environment inside the Austin-based publication is now largely characterized by fear and precariousness, with employees worried about job stability and unsure if they can trust their leadership.

-What’s worse, the heart of the award-winning magazine—its uncontested editorial talent—is bleeding from its halls.
-According to several sources, that exodus began when famed Texan Paul Hobby swooped in as the new owner.
+What’s worse, the heart of the award-winning magazine—its uncontested editorial talent—is bleeding out of its halls.
+According to several sources, that exodus began when Texan Paul Hobby swooped in as the new owner.

-In October 2016, Texas Monthly announced that Hobby’s private equity firm Genesis Park had bought the magazine.
-That December, editor in chief Brian Sweany left.
-He was followed by Director of Editorial Operations Stacy Hollister, editor of the website Andrea Valdez, Editorial Director Kate Rodemann, Executive Editor Pamela Colloff, Creative Director T.J.
-Tucker, longtime staff writer and Senior Editor John Spong, longtime staff writer Jordan Breal, Copy Editor Shannon Stahl, and Features Editor Dave Mann.
+In October 2016, Texas Monthly announced that Hobby’s private-equity firm, Genesis Park, had bought the magazine.
+That December, Editor in Chief Brian Sweany left.
+He was followed by Director of Editorial Operations Stacy Hollister, website editor Andrea Valdez, Editorial Director Kate Rodemann, Executive Editor Pamela Colloff, Creative Director T.J.
+Tucker, longtime staff writer and Senior Editor John Spong, longtime staff writer Jordan Breal, copy editor Shannon Stahl, and Features Editor Dave Mann.

 Those names are especially jarring considering the decades of experience they share and the formerly limited turnover the Monthly experienced, according to several former staffers with deep knowledge of the magazine’s history.